Round Rock Tops Tacoma 4-3 in Game Two on Friday Night

 - Round Rock Tops Tacoma 4-3 in Game Two on Friday Night - Round Rock Express

-- Nick Allen Collects Three Hits, But Aviators Fall 12-5 to Oklahoma City - Las Vegas Aviators
+- Aviators Stumble Once again against Oklahoma City, Lose 13-4 - Las Vegas Aviators

-- Round Rock Starts Final Stretch with Thrilling Win over Tacoma - Round Rock Express

-- Fuentes Hits for the Cycle, Albuquerque Clobbers Reno - Albuquerque Isotopes
+- Montero, Bird, Trejo Deliver Yet Another Improbable Albuquerque Win - Albuquerque Isotopes

-- Dugger Deals, But Tacoma Falls Victim to Late-Innings Round Rock Rally - Tacoma Rainiers
+- Skeeters Fall to El Paso in Game 2 of Triple A Final Stretch - Sugar Land Skeeters

-- Dubón homers, Ondrusek struggles in Final Stretch opening defeat - Sacramento River Cats
+- New guy Nogowski plays hero, Bracho earns 8th save - Sacramento River Cats

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.